gorudo79/markdown-cv/index.md

 ## Current employment

 Working as a software consultant at Optomed Software Oy (formerly Commit; Oy).
 Even though the firm is in the healthcare business I have since the beginning worked for the consulation branch of the firm which does technical control (tekninen valvonta) of Veikkaus Oy gambling systems for Arpajaishallinto.

-### Specialized in

-Laws
+THe primary things that this includes is receiving data from the different gaming systems and doing different kinds of validation and writing reports.
+Additionally many gambling systems results generation with PRNG algorithms.
+Java and Python are the primary programming languages that are used.
+I have also done some work with C and C#.
+I have been primarily involed in developing GUI applications by using gwt and Vaadin.

-### Research interests
+### Languages

-Cooling, power series, optics, alchemy, planetary motions, apples.

-## Education

-`1654-1660`
-__The King's School, Grantham.__

-`June 1661 - now`
-__Trinity College, Cambridge__

-- Sizar

-`1667 - death`
-__Trinity College, Cambridge__

- - Upper secondary school: Vasa Övningsskolas Gymnasium, 1999-2002.
- - Bachelor's Degree in Computer Science, Åbo Akademi University, Thesis: \textit{Java Micro Edition} 2003-2008
- - Master's Degree in Computer Science, Åbo Akademi University, Thesis: \textit{A Framework for Code Generation and Parallel Execution of Event-B Models}, 2003-2009

-## Employment

-`1.5.1999-31.8.2003`
-- Cleaner, Insinööritoimisto Granlund Vaasa Oy 1.5.1999-31.8.2003

-`1.6.2004-31.7.2004`
-- Summer Internship, The IT-center of the city of Vaasa
-- Personal Assistant, Kårkulla Samkommun, Pargas, 4.6.2007-13.8.2007
-- Research Assistant, Åbo Akademi University, 1.6.2008-31.5.2011
-- Optomed Software Oy (previously Commit; Oy), 27.10.2011-
+Swedish (mother tongue), Finnish, English

 ## Technical skills

 Java, Python,

+## Employment

+`27.10.2011 - now`
+- Optomed Software Oy (previously Commit; Oy).

+`1.6.2008 - 31.5.2011`
+- Research Assistant, Åbo Akademi University.

+`4.6.2007 - 13.8.2007`
+- Personal Assistant, Kårkulla Samkommun, Pargas.

+`1.6.2004 - 31.7.2004`
+- Summer Internship, The IT-center of the city of Vaasa.

+`1.5.1999 - 31.8.2003`
+- Cleaner, Insinööritoimisto Granlund Vaasa Oy.

+## Education

+`2003 - 2009`
+ - __Master's Degree in Computer Science, Åbo Akademi University__, Thesis: _A Framework for Code Generation and Parallel Execution of Event-B Models_

+`2003 - 2008`
+ - Bachelor's Degree in Computer Science, Åbo Akademi University, Thesis: _Java Micro Edition_

+`1999 - 2002
+ - __Upper secondary school, Vasa Övningsskolas Gymnasium.__

 <!-- ### Footer